 The Heffel business began with Kenneth G. Heffel, industrialist and art collector, who founded Kenneth G. Heffel Fine Art Inc. in 1978.
 He poured his heart, soul and love for Canadian art into his budding business.
 He opened the gallery in a stunning heritage building on Vancouver’s established South Granville Gallery Row, and slowly built up his collection and clientele, starting with a small but robust group of paintings by several Canadian masters.
 Heffel became one of the foremost galleries in the country and established a reputation for handling the very best artworks by Canadian artists.
 In 1987, after nearly a decade in the fine art business, Heffel passed away suddenly, leaving his sons David, then 25, and Robert, 23, to carry on the family name in the art business.

-The company was renamed Heffel Gallery the same year, and David and Robert held numerous successful exhibitions through the mid-ninetees of important artists, such as B.C.
+The company was renamed Heffel Gallery the same year, and David and Robert held numerous successful exhibitions through the mid-nineties of important artists, such as B.C.
 Binning, Emily Carr, Lawren Harris, W.J.
 Phillips, David Blackwood, Alex Colville, E.J.
 Hughes, Jean McEwen and Guido Molinari, among many others.

 As the business continued to grow, they identified a significant shift in art collecting, specifically the rapid growth of the fine art auction houses around the world.
 David and Robert harnessed their unique combination of skills, their fresh perspectives on the fine art market, and their shared interest in the growing phenomenon of internet technology and how it could be applied to their industry.